 Before I forget, your grandma appeared in my sleep.
 First I was completely taken by surprise.
 Then I was very happy to meet her again.
 I told her I was glad to see her, but she didn't have time to listen to me.
 In this brief moment, I had to promise her about seven times that I would tell you she is all right.
 Once your grandma was really convinced I would, she sat calmly at the end of my bed.

 I remember as a child I walked up to the house and the smell and light of autumn just hit me.
 It was a memorable experience.
 I felt the same when I once went into an art gallery in Seoul.
 They exhibited an installation named ‘Before The Rain’, which captured the atmosphere and smell of an Asian city on a steamy day.

-Talking about steamy days, a few years back I visited Hong Kong in June.
+Talking about steamy days, a few years back I visited Beijing in June.
 The heat was unbearable.
 The air conditioning didn’t work.
 What made the whole thing worse; it was three in the morning and I was starving.
 I went through my whole apartment to see if I could find anything to eat.
 In every nook and cranny I searched for something edible, of course there was nothing.
 I was lucky though, there was a 24-hour restaurant within walking distance.
 By chance they served the best Chinese food I had ever tasted.
 That hot night this restaurant became my all time favourite.
 I often think back of that restaurant.

 You can wake me up for fresh oysters, sushi, shrimps, fries, tacos, nachos, pies and what not.
 I am fascinated by food and how it’s being produced.
 I went to a butcher to see how a cow is turned into a steak and witnessed the process from A to Z. I don’t know why I am so obsessed with food.
 Maybe because I was underfed when I arrived in the Netherlands as a small baby.